-Hometown: West Windsor NJ.
+Hometown: West Windsor, NJ.

-Died: September 18, 2018.
+Died: September 17, 2018.

 Unit: Navy - USS George H.W.
 Bush (CVN-77)

-"He wanted to join the Navy to give back to a country who gave him so much," his sister Stephanie Blair Naglak said in an interview with NJ Advance Media.
-"He was everything that I hope to be one day and he should always be remembered as a hero with a big heart."
+"He wanted to join the Navy to give back to a country who gave him so much.
+He was everything that I hope to be one day and he should always be remembered as a hero with a big heart."